A prismatic approach to $(\varphi, \hat G)$-modules and $F$-crystals: Introduction

-We will see $f_{\tau}$ gives the descent isomorphism.
-As a result, we give a new proof for Theorem~\ref{thm-intro-main-1}.
+We will see $f_{\tau}$ as above gives a descent isomorphism.
+Consequently, this leads to a new proof for Theorem~\ref{thm-intro-main-1}.

-An advantage of our approach is that our new method can be easily generalized to the semi-stable representations cases.
-It turns out that the prism $(\At_{\st},(E))$ is isomorphic to the self-coproduct of $(A,(E))$ in the category of logarithmic prisms over $\O_K$ defined by Koshikawa\cite{Koshikawa2021log-prism}.
+\textbf{Logarithmic prismatic $F$-crystals and lattices in semi-stable representations.} Another advantage of our approach is that our new method can be easily generalized to semi-stable representation cases.
+It turns out that the prism $(\At_{\st},(E))$ is isomorphic to the self-product of $(A,(E))$ if both of them are given proper log structures and realized as log prisms inside the absolute logarithmic prismatic site over $\O_K$ define by Koshikawa in \cite{Koshikawa2021log-prism}, for details one can see \S\ref{sec-logprismandsemistablereps}.
 Using the equivalence between prismatic $(\varphi, \hat G)$-modules and lattices in semi-stable representations of $G_K$. we will show in \S\ref{sec-logprismandsemistablereps} the following generalization of Theorem~\ref{thm-intro-main-1} for semi-stable representations.

-\begin{theorem} (Theorem~\ref{thm-log-main-1}) There is an equivalence of the category of prismatic $F$-crystals in finite locally free $\O_\Prism$-modules over $(\O_K)_{\Prism_{\log}}$ and the category of Galois stable lattices in semi-stable representations of $G_K$. \end{theorem}
+\begin{theorem} (Theorem~\ref{thm-log-main-1}) There is an equivalence of the category of prismatic $F$-crystals in finite locally free $\O_{\Prism}$-modules over $(\O_K)_{\Prism_{\log}}$ and the category of Galois stable lattices in semi-stable representations of $G_K$. \end{theorem}

+\textbf{Further discussions.} As illustrated in Figure~\ref{fig:1}, Bhatt-Scholze can package classical integral $p$-adic Hodge theories in prismatic $F$-crystals, and our work can be thought of as a way of finding minimal data when unpacking prismatic $F$-crystals while can still recover the whole package.

+Integral $p$-adic Hodge theory is well-known for its contribution to the study of torsion Galois representations.
+It is expected in \cite{BS2021Fcrystals} that Theorem~\ref{thm-intro-main-1} should be upgraded using the stack $\Sigma''$ constructed by Drinfeld in \cite{Drinfeld-Prismatization} to study torsion representations.
+On the other hand, the theory of $(\varphi, \hat G)$-modules has been shown to be a powerful tool when studying torsion Galois representations, cf. \cite{Caruso-Liu2} and \cite{GLS-WeightPart}.
+As the theory of $(\varphi, \hat G)$-modules has been improved, we hope the results of this paper can develop new ideas and tools to deal with torsion Galois representations.

-Another interesting and natural question one can ask is whether Theorem~\ref{thm-intro-main-1} and Theorem~\ref{thm-intro-log-main} can accommodate more general base rings.
-Motivated by our strategy, it seems to us that the answer should be affirmative if a suitable theory of $(\varphi, \hat G)$-module can accommodate more general base rings, for example, if the base ring $R$ is a complete DVR with \emph{imperfect} residue field that admits a finite $p$-basis.
-We are working on such direction and hopefully will report our progress in the future.
-So part of our paper, for example, \S~\ref{sec-ring-strcuture} do allow specific general base rings.
+Another interesting and natural question one can ask is whether Theorem~\ref{thm-intro-main-1} and Theorem~\ref{thm-intro-log-main} can accommodate more general base schemes.
+It turns out that our strategy does allow us to treat many relative bases.
+See \cite{HLMS} for more details.
+So part of our paper, for example, \S\ref{sec-ring-strcuture} does allow specific general base rings.